How to Set Up a Host Committee for Your Nonprofit Events

 Seek and connect with individuals who would make excellent host committee members.
 However, do not just ask someone to be on a host committee.
 A formal invitation is the best way to recruit committee members.

-In a host committee invitation, it is important to include:
+In a host committee invitation, it is essential to include:

 - Complete information about the event and your organization (date and location)